 Medical Assistance in Dying (MAiD): While there is an intersection between MAiD and palliative care, and each may be part of the person’s care path, MAiD and palliative care are both distinctive practices.
 MAiD specifically refers to “circumstances where a medical practitioner or nurse practitioner, at an individual’s request: (a) administers a substance that causes an individual’s death; or (b) prescribes a substance for an individual to self-administer to cause their own death” (145).

-- WHO defines palliative care as an approach to care that aims to “improve the quality of life of patients and their families facing the problems associated with life-threatening illness, through the prevention and relief of suffering by means of early identification and impeccable assessment and treatment of pain and other problems, physical, psychosocial and spiritual”
+Palliative care: Palliative care is a philosophy and an approach to care.
+Palliative care aims to improve the quality of life of persons facing life-limiting illness and their families through the prevention and relief of suffering by means of early identification, assessment and treatment of symptoms (9).
+It is also referred to as hospice palliative care.

 - Relieve suffering and improve the quality of living and dying.

 - Address the physical, psychological, social, spiritual (existential) and practical issues of persons and their families, and their associated expectations, needs, hopes and fears.

 - Prepare persons and their families for self-determined life closure and the dying process and help them manage it.